 While UDL is a common phrase in many schools today, it can be difficult to implement practically in the classroom.
-To help with this, I’ve put together a list of 7 ideas to make introducing Universal Design for Learning into the classroom just a bit easier.
+To help with this, I’ve put together a list of 7 Universal Design for Learning examples and strategies for the classroom.

 All students are unique, and the way they learn best can be as individualized as a fingerprint.
 Some may do better reading and working independently, while others excel after watching YouTube videos and working in groups.
 The goal is to understand their strengths and barriers, and to use that when designing lessons.

 Determining strengths and barriers can be as simple as asking students their learning preferences, or observing them over time and keeping notes on which methods work best for which students.
 There are also many surveys that can help you learn more about individual strengths and weaknesses.
 One caveat is that asking students their preference doesn’t always equate to what’s best for them.
 For example, just because a student says he prefers watching videos doesn’t mean that is actually how he learns best.

 You should also be prepared to create an individual education plan for students requiring specific accommodations or modifications.

 Although this is improving, I find that many classrooms still use paper-based materials.
 I’m not opposed to paper (I still buy real books from Amazon), but digital materials can make implementing UDL in a classroom much easier.

 With digital content you can increase font size, easily look up definitions, use text-to-speech to read text aloud, and link out to more detailed information on almost any topic imaginable.
 This is particularly useful for students needing dyslexia reading tools.

 If your current classroom materials are not in a digital format, consider ways you can change this.
 For example, you could replace outdated content with more up-to-date, digital content available online, or use tools like Snapverter to convert paper-based materials to digital, accessible materials.